How to Make Desserts Healthy

 Flour?
 Never Heard of it!

 Another culprit associated with making desserts more of a sometimes treat than an everyday treat is flour.
 Like butter, flour has very little nutritional value and a whole lot of calories.
 Nonetheless, flour is essential in dessert recipes for structure and height.
 But, fear not, there are plenty of healthy alternatives for flour that will allow you to enjoy more desserts guilt-free.
 Some common healthy swaps for wheat flour are whole grain flour, almond flour, cassava flour, oat flour, and coconut flour to name a few.
 These types of flour are richer in fibre, protein and other vitamins, and many are also gluten and grain-free.
 However, keep in mind that these flours all behave differently in recipes, so you might need a little more or less than what you would usually use with regular wheat flour.
 These flour alternatives tend to be more water absorbent than regular wheat flour and may dry out your product if you use too much.
-If you’re unsure or don’t feel like doing the math, then a 1-for-1 flour mix is all you need.
+If you’re unsure or don’t feel like doing the math, then a 1-to-1 flour mix is all you need.

 There are also other ingredients that you can substitute flour with that are slightly more advanced.
 Ingredients such as protein powder, collagen, chickpeas, and black beans are excellent flour replacements.
 The only caveat is that these ingredients could change the flavour of your baked goods if you don’t adjust the recipe properly.
 The key to swapping out flour for any of these healthy swaps is “less is more”.
 Start with a little bit and work your way up to achieve your desired consistency.